thebentobot/dotBento/PRIVACYPOLICY.md

 This privacy policy describes how we might use your information if you:

-* Visit our website at https://bentobot.xyz;
+* Visit our website at [https://bentobot.xyz](https://bentobot.xyz)
 * Use our Discord application(s) (a.k.a.
-"Discord Bot(s)" — Bento#3548);
+"Discord Bot(s)" — Bento#3548)
-* Engage with us in other related ways ― including any sales, marketing, or events.
+* Engage with us in other related ways ― including any sales, marketing, or events

 In this privacy policy, if we refer to:

-* **"Website"**, we are referring to any website of ours that references or links to this policy;
+* **"Website"**: any website of ours that references or links to this policy
-* **"Bot"** or **"App"**, we are referring to any Discord application of ours that references or links to this policy, including any listed above;
+* **"Bot"** or **"App"**: any Discord application of ours that references or links to this policy, including any listed above
-* **"Service(s)"**, we are referring to our Website, Bot, and other related services, including any sales, marketing, or events;
+* **"Service(s)"**: our Website, Bot, and other related services, including any sales, marketing, or events
-* **"Data"**, we are referring to any data, content, and information (including personal information) owned, held, used or created by you (or on your behalf) that may be stored using, or processed by, our Services;
+* **"Data"**: any data, content, and information (including personal information) owned, held, used or created by you (or on your behalf) that may be stored using, or processed by, our Services
-* **"Discord"**, we are referring to Discord Inc. and its related companies;
+* **"Discord"**: Discord Inc. and its related companies
-* **"Discord End User"**, we are referring to you, as someone who is using Discord-related services according to the Discord privacy policies and terms of service;
+* **"Discord End User"**: you, as someone who is using Discord-related services according to the Discord privacy policies and terms of service
-* **"Discord End User Data"**, we are referring to the data you provide to Discord through the Discord App;
+* **"Discord End User Data"**: the data you provide to Discord through the Discord App
-* **"Discord App"**, we are referring to the client(s) (desktop, mobile, web, …) that Discord offers to their End User(s) to access their services;
+* **"Discord App"**: the client(s) (desktop, mobile, web, …) that Discord offers to their End User(s) to access their services
-* **"Discord API"** we are referring to the API (Application Programming Interfaces) Discord provides to developers, that enables us to access your Discord End User Data according to the Discord privacy policies and terms of service.
+* **"Discord API"**: the API (Application Programming Interfaces) Discord provides to developers, that enables us to access your Discord End User Data according to the Discord privacy policies and terms of service
-* **"Message XP"** we are referring to a number value that increments for every sent message by a **Discord End User**
+* **"Message XP"**: a number value that increments for every sent message by a Discord End User

 The purpose of this privacy policy is to explain to you in the clearest way possible what information we collect, how we use it, and what rights you have in